hyperledger/besu/KNOWN_ISSUES.md

 ## Error full syncing with pruning

-- When pruning is enabled, the a StorageException orrurs. [\#888](https://github.com/hyperledger/besu/issues/888) The associated error is `Sync Writes has to enable WAL`.
+- When pruning is enabled, a StorageException orrurs. [\#888](https://github.com/hyperledger/besu/issues/888) The associated error is `Sync Writes has to enable WAL`.

 A fix for this issue is being actively worked on.
 In the meantime do not enable pruning.